 If you have an IT team with programming experience, they could set up the script on their own based on the examples our support team provides.

 A hardware-free solution is a quick and convenient way to use our system.
 However, keep in mind, the quality of data on the screen will be only as good as the quality of data in your database.

 Some production equipment today have components that allow you to configure it to send data as HTTPS requests, which means that you don’t need our script to convert data into HTTPS requests.

-Examples from our customers
+Examples from Our Customers

-Small change enables Evocon’s hardware-free solution at a wood processing plant
+A small change enables Evocon’s hardware-free solution at a wood processing plant

 One Evocon client implemented the hardware-free solution at their wood processing plant.
-At the plant, they dry wood in kilns and one central system manages the process.
+At the plant, they dry wood in kilns, and one central system manages the process.
 The system interfaces with PLCs that control the kilns.
 It receives the current status of temperature and humidity and provides parameters and instructions for the procedure of drying.

 Evocon helped the client make a small change to the central system.
 After the change, the program started sending the status of the kilns to the Evocon system as HTTPS requests, with a frequency of one per minute.

 Since DCS could export the data as a CSV file, there was an easy way to use Evocon’s reporting capabilities and implement it as a hardware-free solution.
 DCS simply generated a new up-to-date CSV file and sent it to the Evocon system every minute.
-This enabled real-time visualisation of their already existing data.
+This enabled real-time visualization of their already existing data.